Kawoo1/Kawoo1/README.md

 - 👋 Hi, I’m @Kawoo1
 - 👀 I’m interested in ...
 Programming!
 Hence the reason I am here.
-My personal interests include playing guitar, working out
+My real name is Kyle and my personal interests include playing guitar, and working out.
 - 🌱 I’m currently learning ...
 Rust and Information Technology policies and procedures at Arizona State University under the Ira A Fulton Schools of Engineering
 - 💞️ I’m looking to collaborate on ...
 Anything!
 I'm real open to oppurtunities so long as there's a target objective and we can work with each other's skillsets
 - 📫 How to reach me ...
 Via email: kashanah@asu.edu or Via Instagram: kyl3shanahan are the best ways to reach me